Using free screen recorder apps on Windows or Mac can help convert a meeting, a project, or a game into a movie with ease.

-Free screen recorders have come a long way in recent years, and there are now some very impressive tools available that can capture everything that's happening on your screen completely free, and without any frustrating limitations.
+There are some impressive tools available that can capture everything that's happening on your screen completely free, without any frustrating limitations.

-The best free screen recorder is OBS Studio.
-A remarkable program with a feature set that rivals those of the more premium tools, it can not only record everything happening on your desktop, but also capture footage from your webcam and use it for picture-in-picture video, and even record audio from a microphone.
-It also gives you the option to save the results in a format of your choice, or stream them via the service of your choice.
+The best free screen recorder we've tried and tested is OBS Studio.
+Not only can it record everything happening on your desktop, but also capture footage from your webcam and use it for picture-in-picture video, and even record audio from a microphone.
+It also gives you the option to save the recording in a format of your choice, or stream them via the service of your choice.

-Still, while OBS Studio is certainly an ideal choice for professionals and gamers alike, there are other capable options that are worth looking into.
+But while OBS Studio is an ideal choice for professionals and gamers alike, there are other capable options that are worth looking into as well.
 If you only need to capture a few minutes of footage, a more straightforward tool might be all you need.

-So, we've rounded up the very best free screen recorders for all projects and levels of experience.
-Whether you're making a software tutorial for your YouTube channel, recording a Let's Play video, or capturing a video call, there's something here that'll fit the bill.
+Whether you're making a software tutorial for your YouTube channel, recording a Let's Play video, or capturing a video call, there's something in this list that'll fit your needs.

-The best free screen recorder right now is: Flashback Pro
+The best screen recorder right now is: Flashback Pro

 If you’re a keen gamer, OBS Studio is easily the best free screen recorder for you.
 Unlike the hugely popular FRAPS (which only lets you record for 30 seconds at a stretch unless you’ve bought a license, and applies a watermark to the resulting footage), OBS Studio is open source, and completely free to use without restrictions.